-The Landscape DSE shall work with the Illinois Tollway PM, EP, Landscape Architect, and other members of the project team to carry out an in-the-field investigation to systematically examine the site, collect data, and then analyze the existing site conditions, along with data developed during previous design or planning stages.
-The existing landscape character shall be examined and an Existing Vegetative Assessment (EVA) carried out, if needed.
-The main components of the landscape, built and natural, shall be identified and recorded on a Field Analysis Map, in a brief written narrative, and by taking photographs or making sketches.
-The information distilled from the field analysis shall be recorded on the Issues and Opportunities Schematic.
+The Landscape DSE shall contact and coordinate with the Illinois Tollway PM, EP, Landscape Architect and other members of the project team to carry out an in-the-field investigation to systematically examine the site, collect data and then analyze the existing site conditions, along with data developed during previous design or planning stages.
+This Landscape DSE-led team field investigation should occur for all projects that include tree removals and/or landscape tree plantings.

+Depending on the site natural features and the scope of the project, the Illinois Tollway may require the Landscape DSE to examine the existing landscape character and prepare an Existing Vegetative Assessment (EVA).
+In the EVA, the main components of the landscape, built and natural, shall be identified and recorded on a Field Analysis Map and described in a brief written narrative supplemented with photographs and sketches and including those in the narrative with descriptive captions.
+The information distilled from the field analysis shall be recorded on the Issues and Opportunities Schematic Plan and submitted to the Illinois Tollway for approval and for use when evaluating the landscape design through subsequent submittals.
+The EVA informs the landscape design opportunity areas, preservation areas, removal areas and plant and seed mix opportunities and allows the Illinois Tollway to provide direction on the design before the design and survey work gets started.